openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

     1.0
     1.0

 If we define the ``quantity.value=1`` and ``quantity.unit.relative_value=6.0221e23``, we found the final result, which is defined by ``quantity.value*quantity.unit.relative_value``, is the same, while the  ``quantity.value=6.0221e+23`` is misleading.
-As these constants are all defined as converters from a unit to another, it is reasonable to define them as the criterion of their corresponding unit instead  of the SI one.
+As these constants are all defined as converters from a unit to another, it is reasonable to define them as their corresponding unit's criterion instead  of the SI one.